cairo-book/cairo-book/src/ch11-10-associated-items.md

 {{#rustdoc_include ../listings/ch11-advanced-features/listing_11_associated_consts/src/lib.cairo:print_info}}
 ```

 Associated constants allow us to bind a constant number to the `Shape` trait rather than adding it to the struct or just hardcoding the value in the implementation.
-It provides an overall more elegant solution.
+This approach provides several benefits:

+1. It keeps the constant closely tied to the trait, improving code organization.
+2. It allows for compile-time checks to ensure all implementors define the required constant.
+3. It ensures two instances of the same type have the same number of sides.

+Associated constants can also be used for type-specific behavior or configuration, making them a versatile tool in trait design.

 We can ultimately run the `print_shape_info` and see the output for both `Triangle` and `Square`: